Diatomaceous earth: Climatologic importance

 The Earth's climate is affected by dust in the atmosphere, so locating major sources of atmospheric dust is important for climatology.
-Recent research indicates that surface deposits of diatomaceous earth play an important role.
+Research indicates that surface deposits of diatomaceous earth play an important role.
 Research shows that significant dust comes from the Bodélé Depression in Chad, where storms push diatomite gravel over dunes, generating dust by abrasion.

 Safety considerations

-Inhalation of crystalline silica is harmful to the lungs, causing silicosis.
-Amorphous silica is considered to have low toxicity, but prolonged inhalation causes changes to the lungs.
-Diatomaceous earth is mostly amorphous silica but contains some crystalline silica, especially in the saltwater forms.
+Inhalation of crystalline silica harms the lungs, causing silicosis.
+Amorphous silica is considered to have low toxicity, but prolonged inhalation causes lung changes.
+Diatomaceous earth is mainly amorphous silica but contains some crystalline silica, especially in the saltwater forms.
 In a 1978 study of workers, those exposed to natural diatomaceous earth for over five years had no significant lung changes while 40% of those exposed to the calcined form had developed pneumoconiosis.
-Today's common diatomaceous earth formulations are safer to use, as they are predominantly made up of amorphous silica and contain little or no crystalline silica.
+Today's standard diatomaceous earth formulations are safer to use, as they are predominantly made of amorphous silica and contain little or no crystalline silica.

-The crystalline silica content of diatomaceous earth is regulated in the United States by the Occupational Safety and Health Administration (OSHA) and there are guidelines from the National Institute for Occupational Safety and Health that set maximum amounts allowable in the product (1%) and in the air near the breathing zone of workers, with a recommended exposure limit at 6 mg/m3 over an 8-hour workday.
+The crystalline silica content of diatomaceous earth is regulated in the United States by the Occupational Safety and Health Administration (OSHA).
+There are guidelines from the National Institute for Occupational Safety and Health that set maximum amounts allowable in the product (1%) and in the air near the breathing zone of workers, with a recommended exposure limit at 6 mg/m3 over an 8-hour workday.
 OSHA has set a permissible exposure limit for diatomaceous earth as 20 mppcf (80 mg/m3/%SiO2).
 At levels of 3,000 mg/m3, diatomaceous earth is immediately dangerous to life and health.

-In the 1930s, long-term occupational exposure among workers in the cristobalite diatomaceous earth industry who were exposed to high levels of airborne crystalline silica over decades were found to have an increased risk of silicosis.
+In the 1930s, workers with long-term occupational exposure in the cristobalite diatomaceous earth industry who were exposed to high levels of airborne crystalline silica over decades were found to have an increased risk of silicosis.

-Today, workers are required to use respiratory-protection measures when concentrations of silica exceed allowable levels.

 Diatomite produced for pool filters is treated with high heat (calcination) and a fluxing agent (soda ash), causing the formerly harmless amorphous silicon dioxide to assume its crystalline form.